dwyl/image-classifier/README.md

   - the `knn search` returns the closest semantical image (through the image caption) from the audio transcription.
-  - upon success of this process, we update the socket assigns.
+  - upon the success of this process, we update the socket assigns.
   - otherwise, we handle each error case accordingly and update the socket assigns.